undead404/you-must-hear/docs/tags/hard-rock.md

 Last updated: <time datetime="2025-10-28T06:44:43.831Z">Tue Oct 28 2025 08:44:43 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Hard rock emerged in the late 1960s as a louder, more aggressive evolution of blues rock, characterized by distorted electric guitars, powerful drums, and emphatic vocals.
+The genre emphasizes raw energy and rebellious attitude, often featuring guitar solos and anthemic choruses designed for arena performances.
+Hard rock became the soundtrack of youth counterculture, bridging psychedelic rock and the heavier sounds that would later influence heavy metal.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |